frictionlessdata/tableschema-js/README.md

 - `(Error[])` - raises list of validation errors if strict is true
 - `(Schema)` - returns schema class instance

-List of actions on descriptor:
-- retrieved (if path/url)
-- expanded (with profile defaults)
-- validated (against `table-schema` profile)

 #### `schema.valid`

 - `(Boolean)` - returns validation status.
 It always true in strict mode.